openedx/paragon/docs/decisions/0009-usage-of-react-bootstrap.rst

 - We will ensure that the method in which we include react-bootstrap components is not a single, grouped import.
 It should be capable of being tree-shaken.

+- This decision has no impact on how Paragon styles are managed or included.
+React-bootstrap, like Paragon, simply relies upon Bootstrap CSS to be present on the page.
+From the react-bootstrap docs: "Because React-Bootstrap doesn't depend on a very precise version of Bootstrap, we don't ship with any included CSS."

 Consequences
 ------------